Eastern Illustrating & Publishing Company

-Nearly 40,000 glass plate negatives made by photographers of a “real photo” postcard manufacturer in Belfast which covers Maine as well as the rest of New England and Upstate New York.
+More than 50,000 glass plate and film negatives made by photographers of a “real photo” postcard manufacturer in Belfast which covers Maine as well as the rest of New England and Upstate New York

 Maine Streets: Selections from the Eastern Illustrating and Publishing Company